 - Mutual Funds

 Alternative Businesses that Create Residual Income

-Some alternative business that create residual income are in fact specific niches in various industries.
-These businesses, or “alternative investments” as they are sometimes known, carry more risk, but with the opportunity of more reward.
-Some of these industries are newer industries that can also provide opportunities to entrepreneurs that are willing to be a leader a fledgling niche industry.
+Some alternative businesses that create residual income are in fact specific niches in various industries.
+These businesses, or “alternative investments” as they are sometimes known, carry more risk but with the opportunity of more reward.
+Some of these industries are newer industries that can also provide opportunities to entrepreneurs that are willing to be a leader in a fledgling niche industry.
 Some examples are:

 - Cryptocurrency Mining